Rome Sightseeing Passes comparison

 2. Attraction-Based Passes

-These Rome attraction passes let you choose a fixed number of activities (e.g. 2 to 7), and you can visit them over a longer period, usually up to 30 or 60 days.
-The Go City Explorer Pass and Rome Tourist Card fall into this category.
+With these passes, you choose a fixed number of attractions (for example, 2 to 7 activities) and can visit them over a longer period, usually up to 30 or 60 days.

 3. Combo Tickets

 Not sure which Rome Pass is best for your trip?
-See itinerary examples and how much youโ€™ll save
+Check itinerary examples and how much youโ€™ll save

 Still unsure which Rome sightseeing pass is best for your visit?
 Here are a few sample traveler profiles to help you match your sightseeing style with the right option.